SaviNo or SavinYes?

 I credit this to my obsession with maps, creepy memory for place, and strong inate sense of direction.
 Seriously.
 Ask my wife.

-My point here is to tell you that a place I was wholly unfamiliar with before visiting Savino Vineyards was the hilly upper part of Woodbridge.
+My point here is to tell you that a place I was wholly unfamiliar with before visiting Savino Vineyards was the hilly western part of Woodbridge.
 I was cutting across town from the historic Thomas Darling House and had hastily drawn one of my chicken-scratch maps before leaving the house.
 Finding Ford Road for the first time with no wrong turns is not an easy task.
 I did pretty well and of course, having done it once, I’ll be fine in the future.

 Damian marched right in and, though a bit more wary, Calvin followed.
 Now that the younger one is almost two and quite the vocal adventurer, bringing him to these places is usually not the best idea.
 There were only two other grandmotherly women there and they both seemed to delight in the boys – so I wasn’t worried.